 Longitudinal studies such as this can have notable limitations.
 For example, we were unable to evaluate sex differences in behavior in this study because sex determination is difficult in fish larvae.
 Sex has been hypothesized to influence personality traits, but this is likely species-specific because a recent meta-analysis found no support for a global sex effect (Harrison et al., 2022).
 Yet, there is evidence for sex differences in BMAA exposure outcomes in rats (Scott & Downing, 2017).
 Furthermore, we had significant drop off of fish due to mortality.
-However, this was primarily fish in the control group, such that differential mortality due to BMAA is unlikely to confound our results. and errors with the analysis software required removal of some assays.
+However, this was primarily fish in the control group, such that differential mortality due to BMAA is unlikely to confound our results.
 Future studies that address potential sex-specific differences in the impacts of exposure would be beneficial, especially if exposure is combined with other stressors such as competition for resources.
 Nonetheless, our study provides valuable insights into the short- and long-term individual behavioral effects of early-life BMAA exposure in a common aquatic species.

 We found that activity and boldness, as well as exploration and boldness were correlated to form two separate behavioral syndromes.
 Consequently, it is likely that performance on our measure of boldness was not influenced by a distinct behavioral trait.
 Behavioral syndromes suggest that there are genetic correlations among behavioral traits which constrain the ability of populations to adapt to changing environmental conditions, limiting the evolutionary potential of affected populations.
 This is especially true since BMAA exposure disrupts neural stem cell differentiation and influences epigenetic modifications (Pierozan et al., 2020), so heritable effects on behavioral traits could amplify behavioral changes across generations (Dochtermann et al., 2019; Mitchell et al., 2016).
 As toxins like BMAA increase in the environment due to anthropogenic activities, it will be important to continue to assess evidence for directional selection for certain behavioral traits.